swyxio/ssg/packages/ssg/README.md

 </SlugTemplate>
 ```

+as you can see, you are expected to know and use Sapper and Svelte conventions.

 You can experiment around with the [SSG Demo Repo](https://github.com/sw-yx/ssg-demo).
 You may run into small bugs, please file them.
 ## Example usage

 Active Codebases you can see this project in use: